BettercareHealth/bettercare/maternal-care/test-1.md

 	1. Only those patients who had a transverse lower segment incision for a non-recurring indication may be allowed to have a vaginal labour
 4. The last normal menstrual period may be used to calculate the duration of pregnancy:
 	1. If that was the last menstrual period while the patient was on her last packet of oral contraceptive pills
-	1. If the patient has a regular cycle and she was not on contraceptives.
+	+	If the patient has a regular cycle and she was not on contraceptives.
 	1. If the last menstrual period had started earlier and had been shorter than the patient would have expected.
 	1. Patients’ information about their last menstrual period is always wrong.
 5. A cervical smear for cytology must be done during the first antenatal visit as part of the gynaecological examination:
 	1. In all women
 	1. Only if the cervix appears abnormal.
 	1. From all women 30 years or more who have not had a previous smear which had been reported as normal
 	1. Only if there is a symptomatic vaginal discharge (e.g. itchiness or burning)
 6. The abdominal examination is a useful assessment of the duration of pregnancy:
-	1. From 8–12 weeks
+	1. From 8 to 12 weeks
-	1. From 10–16 weeks
+	1. From 10 to 16 weeks
-	1. From 13-17 weeks
+	1. From 13 to 17 weeks
-	1. From 18-24 weeks
+	1. From 18 to 24 weeks
 7. If a patient is 10 weeks pregnant:
 	1. The fundus will be palpable 2 cm above the pelvic symphysis
 	1. The fundus is not palpable abdominally and it is, therefore, not possible to determine whether the dates correlate with the size of the uterus